Have a Question?

 Bachelor of Science

-The Fashion Merchandising program is a formal collaboration between Stevenson's Business Administration and Fashion Design departments, combining classes from marketing, management, art, and fashion disciplines to give you a foundation in fashion marketing and retail operations.
-The focus is on the business and marketing aspects of merchandising, particularly how the production, distribution, and promotion of goods and services in fashion and retail are developed and delivered to the consumers.
-The program also addresses the international emphasis of the industry and its global framework of manufacturing, distribution, and retail.
+The Fashion Merchandising program offers you the opportunity to combine your love of fashion with a business focus.
+The curriculum combines classes from marketing, management, art, and fashion disciplines to give you a foundation in all the aspects of the business fashion.
+The focus is on the business and marketing aspects of merchandising, particularly how sourcing, buying, pricing, promotion, visual merchandising, consumer behavior and brand management work together to bring fashion products to consumers.
+The program also addresses the international emphasis of the industry and its global impact on society.

 What Will You Learn?